Yomguithereal/obliterator/README.md

 ## some

-Returns whether the given iterable-like has some item matching the given predicate.
+Returns whether the given iterable-like has some item matching the given predicate function.

 ```js
 import some from 'obliterator/some';